Towards uniqueness of degenerate axially symmetric Killing horizon: Linearization of basic equation around extremal Kerr

 We check that $v_k$ vanishes at poles for $|k|\geq 1$, because ${\mathsf w}_A$ vanishes there.
 For $k=0$ we have axial symmetry, hence we already have uniqueness in full nonlinear case, however it would be nice to check this fact independently.

-For $|k|>8$ we prove in appendix C that there are no regular solutions.
+For $|k|>8$ we show in appendix C that there are no regular solutions.
 There are some initial numerical results which confirm nonexistence hypothesis for $|k|\leq 8$.
 We are going to check numerically the existence or nonexistence of low modes.
-The results will be published in a separate article. \end{proof}
+The results will be published in a separate paper. $\Box$

+The above Hypothesis implies stability of the extremal Kerr horizon.
+It is true for $|k|> 8$ and adding this assumption we get Theorem \ref{mainth}.
+More precisely, eq. (\ref{eqn:final}) has no regular solutions for $|k|> 8$.
+The analytical proof is given in Appendix C.